GSA/digitalgov.gov/content/resources/guide-create-mobile-friendly-websites.md

 ---
-slug: guide-create-mobile-friendly-websites
+url: /resources/guide-create-mobile-friendly-websites
 date: 2018-09-29 12:30:00 -0500
-title: 'A Guide to Creating Mobile-Friendly Websites'
+title: 'A Guide to Improving Your Mobile-Friendly Website'
 summary: 'Based on a recent six-month study, this guide outlines the top five practices needed to improve the mobile-friendliness of federal websites&#58; the optimization of JavaScript, CSS, and images, caching, and pop-ups&#46;'
 type: guide
+deck: Five tactics for improving the performance of your website

 ---